marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

   	     	    \end{matrix} \right).

-In order to calculate the distance between the plane and the center of the sphere, we define points along the line, which is aligned parallel to the normal :math:`\vec{n}_0` and which contains the center of the sphere, as
+In order to calculate the distance between the plane and the center of the sphere, we define points along the line aligned parallel to the normal :math:`\vec{n}_0` and going through the center of the sphere as

 .. math::